 The process of assigning keywords to objects is called tagging.
 A tag is a label consisting of a pair Category:Keyword that is attached to the object.
+The word tag is therefore commonly used as synonym for keyword in Nexthink parlance.

 Tagging can be manual, automatic (based on a set of auto-tagging rules) or semi-automatic (based on tags loaded manually from a CSV file).